pupubird/connect-4-python-prog/README.md

     instance.data()

+To change all the content inside board data so some list:

+    instance.data_set(new_list)

 *data()* function return a two-dimensional list and automatically filled with the content of the Rectangle class. data() takes only no argument, it returns only the content in the rectangles.